 Thanks to the generosity of the late CWCF past president Mark Goldblatt, CWCF is once again offering a small grant, up to $1000, to help pay for an arts and cultural projects to promote co-operatives (preferably worker co-operatives).

 The project must be youth-generated (individual or a group/organization) and take place within Canada during the year following the application deadline (between May 1 to April 30).
 Eligible projects include visual art, music, a video, theatre, a cultural event, etc. Go to http://canadianworker.coop/co-op-world-music-project/ for examples of projects involving video and music, especially projects 3 and 4, which were created by youth.

-If you or your group is approved for support, we will provide a grant for you to carry out the project as described, with up to $1000 awarded for the first place submission and up to $350 for the second place submission.
-The funds will be released 30-days after completion of the project, although an installment can be released for materials earlier upon provision of an invoice with receipts.
+If you or your group is approved for support, we will provide a grant for you to carry out the project as described, with up to $1000 awarded.
+The funds will be released 30 days after completion of the project, although an installment can be released for materials earlier upon provision of an invoice with receipts.
 Any significant changes to the project must get written approval by CWCF.
 A brief project report must be submitted within 30 days of the project end date.

 In order to be considered, the initial pre-screen criteria include the following:

 - The key players must be between 18-35 years of age